Links on Android Authority may earn us a commission. Learn more.

 Motorola Razr 3: What we want to see

-We’re anticipating updated modern processing power, a tweaked user interface, and a slight change to the phone’s aesthetic design.
 You’ve already told us what you’d like to see from the Motorola Razr 3, so here’s our wishlist for the third-generation Motorola foldable.

 A more powerful package in every sense

 A fair bit changed under the hood between the Razr and Razr 5G.
-The latter offered a more powerful Snapdragon 765G processor, 5G networking, slightly larger battery, and a new camera package.
+The latter offered a more powerful Snapdragon 765G processor, 5G networking, a slightly larger battery, and a new camera package.
 Despite these improvements, the Razr 5G didn’t quite tick many flagship boxes you’d expect from such a premium handset.

 We’d certainly like to see another bump in processing power.
-Even if the Razr 3 doesn’t end up using the latest Snapdragon 8 Gen 1, something older from Qualcomm’s 8 series or even the Snapdragon 778G would do the trick, ensuring the phone has enough power to keep pace for years to come.
+Even if the Razr 3 doesn’t end up using the latest Snapdragon 8 Gen 1, as rumors suggest, something older from Qualcomm’s 8 series or even the Snapdragon 778G would do the trick, ensuring the phone has enough power to keep pace for years to come.